 Then chrysanthemums are a must have, they are absolute show stoppers during this time of the year.

-To get you started on turning your garden into a thing of beauty this autumn, here is how to plant and grow your chrysanthemums.
+To get you started on turning your garden into a thing of beauty this autumn here is how to plant and grow your flowers.

 First thing’s first though – what type of chrysanthemum are you planting?
 There are thousands to choose from, including:

 - Decorative – large with many rows of petals